Formalizing the Safety, Security, and Functional Properties of Agentic AI Systems: Challenges in Compositional Reasoning of Agentic AI Systems

 \item \textbf{Inconsistent State Management}: Without a unified view, tracking the state of a multi-protocol task becomes unreliable, which results in inconsistent execution outcomes.
 For instance, in a task where a data agent must first confirm data availability via A2A, a reporting agent might prematurely invoke a secure database tool via MCP before the data agent's A2A confirmation is finalized.
 This results in the generation of a report based on incomplete or unverified data. \end{itemize}

-\shortsectionBf{Coordination Issues.} The absence of tools to validate the correctness of cross-protocol interactions creates design flaws that an adversary can exploit.

-\begin{itemize} \item \textbf{Circular Delegation Loops (Deadlocks):} This issue occurs when tasks pass indefinitely between agents.
+\shortsectionBf{Coordination Issues.} The absence of tools to validate the correctness of cross-protocol interactions creates design flaws, such as functional collapse and security breaches, that an adversary can exploit.
+First, \emph{circular delegation and deadlock} emerge when tasks pass indefinitely between agents.
 For example, Agent A delegates to Agent B (A2A), which in turn delegates back to Agent A (A2A), creating a cycle that halts progress.

-\item \textbf{Privilege Escalation:} This issue occurs when a malicious agent exploits delegation chains to gain unauthorized access to tools.
-For instance, Agent A, which lacks direct access to a sensitive MCP tool, delegates an innocent-sounding task to Agent B (A2A), which possesses the necessary MCP credentials, thereby using Agent B as a proxy for unauthorized access. \end{itemize}
+Second, \emph{privilege escalation} occurs when a malicious agent exploits delegation chains to gain unauthorized access to tools.
+For instance, Agent A, which lacks direct access to a sensitive MCP tool, delegates an innocent-sounding task to Agent B (A2A), which possesses the necessary MCP credentials, thereby using Agent B as a proxy for unauthorized access.

 These challenges highlight the critical need for formal modeling frameworks that capture the essential properties of integrated agent-tool and agent-agent coordination.
 Such frameworks must be capable of reasoning about cross-protocol interactions, verifying end-to-end correctness properties, and detecting potential vulnerabilities before deployment in high-stakes environments.